kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 I remember this lesson until today.

-Thia lesson stuck to me.
+This lesson stuck to me.

 So when someone gets paid a higher salary, I have no reason to complain.